Merri/react-tabbordion/README.md

 [![Build Status](https://travis-ci.org/Merri/react-tabbordion.svg)](https://travis-ci.org/Merri/react-tabbordion)

 Provides base for handling state and styles for technically similar components such as tabs, accordions, option lists, multiselect lists and so on.
+This is not a pure component, but is ideal component for cases where you quickly need state and don't care about retaining it's state in cases such as page reload.

-Solves most CSS issues in elegant BEM'ish conventions.
-You have total control over style: only one globally required rule!
+Handles CSS classes using BEM convention; you write the styles (you're welcome to clone the sample styles), the only required style is:

 ```css
 [data-state="tabbordion"] {